Varad-13/codey/README.md

-# Codestorm
+# Codey

-Codestorm is a Python package providing AI tooling.
+Codey is a Python package providing AI tooling.

 ## Installation